VernissageApp/VernissageServer/Readme.md

 - [x] Mute reblogs from user
 - [x] Mute notifications from user
 - [x] Reports of statuses and accounts
-- [ ] List of users with actions:
+- [x] List of users with actions:
   - [x] Set role (moderator/administrator) - only for administrators
-  - [ ] Block/unblock account - for moderators and administrators
+  - [x] Block/unblock account - for moderators and administrators
-  - [ ] Send email with message - for moderators and administrators
 - [ ] Removing statuses by administrator/moderator with notification email
 - [ ] Trending hashtags
 - [ ] Trending images